JMMcElwee/steeringPlots/README.md

 To compile the scripts, they need to find the ROOT flags and libraries and compiled with g++:

-$ g++ <scriptname>.cc -o <filename> $(root-config --cflags --libs)
+$ g++ scripts/\*.cc -o \<executable\> $(root-config --cflags --libs)

-The top diffuser script can be run simply with the executable, whilst the barrel injectors have to be passed a flag for the diffuser and collimator.
-I.e

-$ ./plot3weeks -c ; ./plot3weeks -d

-for the collimator and diffuser separately.
+All the plots can be created with the executable.
+Usually the monitor plots aren't worth showing as the monitor is near saturation.
+So simply:

+$ ./\<executable\>

 Any questions email:
 Jordan McElwee,
 jmmcelwee1@sheffield.ac.uk

+--- DEVELOP ---
+I'm working on putting in flags to run the collimator, diffuser and top diffuser separately, along with choosing between running the plots over 3 weeks or all time.
+If you have any other suggestions on what you'd like to see here to make it easier to use please let me know.